Umutaslan00/BankingSystem/README.md

 🏦MiniBankingSystem

-This is a banking system I developed in C++ during my first year at Düzce University.
-I was planning to pursue a master's degree in embedded systems.
-I wanted to showcase my knowledge with this project.
+Hello!
+I'm a student in Electrical and Electronics Engineering at Düzce University.
+This C++ banking system, which I developed in my first year, demonstrates my knowledge of object-oriented programming and file I/O. It's part of my portfolio for applying to a master's degree in embedded systems.

-🚀 Features
+🚀Features

 Creating new accounts with unique account numbers Depositing and withdrawing funds